sks67/s17lc/README.md

 You can use these to create light curves or estimate values at a particular age.
 I have included a Jupyter notebook, `test_s17lc.ipynb` to show how to generate radius, velocity, and light curves with the code.

 ### Miscellaneous Notes
+The code is still being developed, so please periodically check back at the Github page.

+Please also check the Erratum to the Paper: [Sarbadhicary et al (2019)](https://ui.adsabs.harvard.edu/abs/2019MNRAS.tmp.1400S/abstract) for corrections to some typographical errors in the paper.

+The code is written with Python 2.7, although it should work with Python 3+.
+It should only require `numpy` and `matplotlib` installed.

 The constants c1, c5, and c6 have a small dependence on the spectral index.
 I'll update this in the next iteration.